-Buckingham and the lady Margaret...had been in communication of the same matter before, and that the said lady Margaret had devised the same means and ways for the deposition of King Richard and bringing in of Henry her son, the which the duke now brake unto the bishop of Ely, whereupon there rested no more, forasmuch as she perceived the duke now willing to prosecute and further the said device, but that she should find the means that this matter might be broken unto Queen Elizabeth....
-"52 In the still later version of Hall the chronology becomes more muddled.
+means that this matter might be broken unto Queen Elizabeth..."54 In the still later version of Hall the chronology becomes more muddled.
 His version of the meeting between Margaret and Buckingham places it on the road between Worcester and Bridgnorth as Buckingham is riding home to Brecon.
-When he meets Margaret it occurs to him--out of the blue--that she and her son have a better claim to the throne than he does.53 These stories appear rather late to be considered reliable -- and Hall's account is untenable as it stands--but a slight possibility remains that they represent a genuine tradition that an "early" meeting between Buckingham and Margaret was believed to have occurred.
+When he meets Margaret it occurs to him-out of the blue-that she and her son have a better claim to the throne than he does.55 These stories appear rather late to be considered reliable-and Hall's account is untenable as it stands but a slight possibility remains that they represent a genuine tradition that an "early" meeting between Buckingham and Margaret was believed to have occurred.

-(e) Later estimates of Margaret's activities and importance tend to be ambivalent.
+- (e) A variant-and even later-version of Margaret's conspiratorial role may be found in Sir George Buck's contention that he "(had) read in an old manuscript book...that Dr. Morton and a certain countess, [conspirin]g the deaths of the sons of King Edward and some other, resolved that these treacheries should be executed by poison and sorcery."56 Whether Buck can be considered a credible witness or not has been much debated, and we may dismiss his credulity regarding means.
+Nevertheless, Kincaid has argued that Buck was generally careful in his documentation.
+Although he was unable to locate Buck's source for this passage, he is unwilling to say that it never existed.57 The countess, of course, would have been Margaret Beaufort. - (f) Modern estimates of Margaret's activities and importance tend to be ambivalent.
 Kendall, criticizing Vergil's version of the conspiracy, disapproves of the prominence given to the Countess of Richmond at the expense of the existing Woodville-generated plot to free the Princes.
 What he fails to recognize is that until the two movements become one, he is really comparing apples and oranges.
 Vergil simply chose to ignore the apples.
-A page later Kendall gives his view: That Buckingham and Morton, "with the aid of the Countess of Richmond (my emphasis)," took over and diverted the existing Woodville conspiracy.
+A page later Kendall gives his view: that Buckingham and Morton, "with the aid of the Countess of Richmond (my emphasis)," took over and diverted the existing Woodville conspiracy.
 A little further on he says that Buckingham and Morton, upon making contact with Bray, learned that rebellion was already brewing and that the "Countess had been in touch with a number of Lancastrian friends."
 And "the Countess...could command a large Lancastrian following and had connections with some of the leaders of the plot which was already hatching."
 But it is Morton and Buckingham, off in Brecon, who are able to devise the rumors (either true or false) of the Princes' deaths which enable Margaret to obtain Elizabeth Woodville's consent to Henry's proposed marriage to her daughter.
-Still further on, he acknowledges the "major role (Margaret was playing) in preparing the invasion of her son."
-In summarizing the fate of the various rebels and the extraordinary clemency shown to Margaret, Kendall finally calls her "the Athena of the rebellion."54
+Still further on, Kendall acknowledges the "major role (Margaret was playing) in preparing the invasion of her son."
+In summarizing the fate of the various rebels and the extraordinary clemency shown to Margaret, Kendall finally calls her "the Athena of the rebellion."58